 Test DHCP server responsiveness.
 Identify the wired and Wi-Fi DHCP servers and view the offer and acceptance timing and the lease information.
 Test DNS server responsiveness.
 Identify the wired and Wi-Fi DNS servers and view the DNS lookup time.
 Also, determine if a second DHCP address is being offered.
 If unexpected or is a potential rogue server, use the path analysis tool - a layer 2 and layer 3 trace route - to track down the device to mitigate a problem situation.

 Network application testing

-Understand the performance of network services and server-based applications hosted locally in the datacenter, on a corporate intranet server or on a server reached via the public internet.
-Organize the tests by location by placing the test icon within the appropriate tier on the OneTouch AT home page.
-Measure service levels to the different tiers to spot problems.
+Understand the performance of network services and server-based applications wherever they are hosted: locally in the datacenter, on a corporate intranet server or on a server reached via the public internet.
+Create location centric AutoTest profiles by grouping together co-located services and applications.
+Measure service levels to the different groups to quickly spot problems.

 End-to-end path performance measurement